Skip to content

 }

-Screenshot showing the Amp CLI settings configuration
+Screenshot showing the Amp settings.json file with MCP server configuration

 {